Flexibility through modularity

 Fully functional circuit boards

-- Upstream boards contain the microcontroller or microprocessor that drives the entire system.
-They allow the host processor to be connected to multiple downstream boards via the microcontroller / microprocessor I/O pins.
+- Microcontroller boards contain the microcontroller or microprocessor that drives the entire system.
+They allow the host processor to be connected to multiple expansion boards via the microcontroller / microprocessor I/O pins.
 They allow re-programming of the host processor, as well as providing debugging options.

 All boards are provided with a complete datasheet, including circuit diagrams.